 You might require recalibrating the FCW system camera aiming after a windscreen replacement on your Honda.
 Static or dynamic camera aiming can get the system back online.

-Static aiming is done in the shop.
 The camera aiming is calibrated with targets that must be set up according to the vehicle’s service manual.
 Aiming is necessary anytime the camera or the windshield is removed or replaced.

 To turn the FCW on a Honda Accord or access the FCW intensity setting, you must follow the following instructions.